Uninett/Argus/docs/reference/site-specific-settings.rst

 * :setting:`ARGUS_DATAPORTEN_SECRET` holds the dataporten password.

-Refer to the section :ref:`dataporten` for more information.
+Refer to the section :ref:`dataporten <dataporten-reference>` for more information.

 Domain settings
 ---------------